 5. THE COMPETENCE STANDARDS

-5.1 Domain I - Assessment of the Patient and the Oral Environment oral medical conditions.
-This includes the ability to recognize and manage behavioral factors that affect oral health and use the information to implement strategies that facilitate the delivery of oral health care.
+5.1 Domain I - Assessment of the Patient and the Oral Environment factors that affect oral health and use the information to implement strategies that facilitate the delivery of oral health care.

 Major Competence 1 - Examination of the Patient